Lucyjpjones/wean-cuisine/testing.md

 **11. Adding cuisine**
 - I logged in as different users to check that the 'add cuisine' option in the dropdown menu and the 'add cuisine' button on the cuisine page was only visible when the specified admin user was logged in.

 - I clicked on 'add cuisine' to ensure that I was directed to the add cuisine page.
-I then entered the cusine name and image URL into the form and clicked the submit 'add' icon to check if the new cuisine was added, and it was.
+I then entered the cuisine name and image URL into the form and clicked the submit 'add' icon to check if the new cuisine was added, and it was.

 **12. Editing cuisine**

-- I logged in as different users to check that the 'edit' button was only visible on the cuisine cards if i was logged in as the specified admin user.
+- I logged in as different users to check that the 'edit' button was only visible on the cuisine cards if I was logged in as the specified admin user.

-- I clicked on 'edit' button on various cusine cards to ensure that I was directed to the edit cuisine page.
-I then updated the cusine name and image URL and clicked the submit 'edit' icon to check if the cuisine had been updated, and it was.
+- I clicked on the 'edit' button on various cuisine cards to ensure that I was directed to the edit cuisine page.
+I then updated the cuisine name and image URL and clicked the submit 'edit' icon to check if the cuisine had been updated, and it was.

 **13. Deleting cuisine**
-- I logged in as different users to check that the 'Delete' button was only visible on the cuisine cards if i was logged in as the specified admin user.
+- I logged in as different users to check that the 'Delete' button was only visible on the cuisine cards if I was logged in as the specified admin user.

-- I clicked on the 'Delete' button on all the recipes cards to test that I was correctly presented with a modal for delete confirmation.
-I then clicked the 'Delete' button on the modal and checked if the cuisine card had been removed, it it had.
+- I clicked on the 'Delete' button on all the recipe cards to test that I was correctly presented with a modal for delete confirmation.
+I then clicked the 'Delete' button on the modal and checked if the cuisine card had been removed, it had.

 #### Validator checks

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-Code was entered through direct input.
+The code was entered through direct input.
 JS hint was used to check for any errors with my Javascript files.
 JS was also tested by opening the developer console window on Chrome and checking for any errors as I clicked through the site.
-I used PEP8 online checking tool to inspect my Python code against the style conventions in PEP 8.
+I used the PEP8 online checking tool to inspect my Python code against the style conventions in PEP 8.

 - [**HTML Validator**](https://validator.w3.org/)